Travel.State.Gov > International Travel > Learn About Your Destination > Botswana International Travel Information

 A passport with at least six months of validity remaining is required.
 U.S. citizens are permitted stays up to 90 days total within a 12-month period without a visa.
+The total stay permitted for each visit is recorded on the entry stamp by Botswana immigration officials and may be less than 90 days.
 Travelers who attempt to enter Botswana with a temporary passport must have a visa to enter.
 Visas cannot be obtained upon arrival in Botswana, and U.S. citizens without a visa in a temporary passport will face fines and long administrative delays.

 For additional information on entry requirements and the most current visa information, contact the Embassy of the Republic of Botswana, 1531-1533 New Hampshire Avenue NW, Washington, D.C.
 20036, telephone (202) 244-4990/1, fax (202) 244-4164 or the Permanent Mission of the Republic of Botswana to the United Nations, 103 E. 37th St., New York, N.Y., 10016, telephone (212) 889-2277, and fax (212) 725-5061.
 There are also honorary consuls in Los Angeles, San Francisco, and Houston.
 Travelers are advised to carry a photocopy of the photo/bio information page of their passport and keep it in a location separate from their passport.
 Visit the Embassy of Botswana’s webpage for the most current visa information.

 Vaccinations: A yellow fever vaccination certificate is required if entering from a country where yellow fever is endemic.
-The Government of Botswana advises, but does not require, an updated TPD (tetanus, polio, diphtheria) and a Hepatitis A vaccine.
+The Government of Botswana does not require other vaccinations.
 See the CDC’s web site for additional information.

 Requirements for Minors Entering Botswana